sinanisler/accessibility-widget/README.md

 ```

 ### Internationalization (i18n)
 The widget supports full internationalization.
-You can customize all text strings:
+You can customize all text strings and voice commands:

 ```html
 <script>